taosdata/TDengine/docs/en/14-reference/14-taosKeeper.md

 <TabItem label="macOS" value="macos">

-After the installation is complete, double-click the /applications/taoskeeper to start the program, or run `launchctl start com.tdengine.taoskeeper` to start taoskeeper Server.
+After the installation is complete, run `launchctl start com.tdengine.taoskeeper` to start taoskeeper Server.

 The following `launchctl` commands can help you manage taoskeeper service: